Mixed anomalies of chiral algebras compactified to smooth quasi-projective surfaces: Toric diagrams and birational geometry

 The affine patch $U_i$ is described by

 where $E_1 = (1,0)$, and $E_2 = (0,1)$ are the standard bases of $\mathbb{Z}^2$.
 Namely the canonical coordinates $v^{[i]}, w^{[i]}$ in the affine patch $U_i$ are given by

-The blowups are operations in the divisor linear system such that we assign a new vertex $e_{N+1} \in \mathbb{Z}^2$ ($N \in \mathbb{Z}$ is the number of original vertices) in the generic point and the corresponding vector from the origin.
-This operation is birational since we have the toric action on the toric variety, which includes the toric variety $(\mathbb{C}^{\times})^2$ as the dense submanifold and therefore the toric diagram in $\mathbb{Z}^2$ has the $GL(2)$ action.
+The \footnote{Conventional definition and not canonical in the categorical sense.}blowups are operations in the divisor linear system, where we assign a new vertex $e_{n+1} \in \mathbb{Z}^2$ in the generic point and the corresponding vector from the origin.
+This operation is birational since we have the toric action on the toric variety, which includes the toric variety $(\mathbb{C}^{\times})^2$ as the dense submanifolds and therefore the toric diagram in $\mathbb{Z}^2$ has the $GL(2)$ action.